-All other message If a signal is to be generated, an M_FLUSH message with a flag byte of FLUSHR is placed on the read queue.
-If the signal is also to flush output, an M_FLUSH message with a flag byte of FLUSHW is sent downstream.
-Write-side Behavior Various types of S M_FLUSH STREAMS messages are processed as follows: The write queue of the module is flushed of all its data messages and the message is passed downstream.
+I output an M. FI IICH mossage with a flag byte of FI IICHW is cont output, an M_FLUSH message with a flag byte of FLUSHW is sent downstream.
+All other messages All other messages are passed upstream unchanged. r Various types of S Various types of STREAMS messages are processed as follows: M_FLUSH The write queue of the module is flushed of all its data messages and the message is passed downstream.
 M_IOCTL The function of this ioctl is performed and the message is passed downstream in most cases.
 The TCFLSH and TCXONC ioctls can be performed entirely in the ldterm module, so the reply is sent upstream and the message is not passed downstream.
 M_DATA If the OPOST flag is set, or both the XCASE and ICANON flags are set, output processing is performed and the processed message is passed downstream along with any M_DELAY messages generated.
 Otherwise, the message is passed downstream without change.
 M_CTL If the size of the data buffer associated with the message is the size of struct iocblk, ldterm will perform functional negotiation to determine where the termio(7I) processing is to be done.
 If the command field of the iocblk structure (ioc_cmd) is set to MC_NO_CANON, the input canonical processing normally performed on M_DATA messages is disabled and those messages are passed upstream unmodified.
 (This is for the use of modules or drivers that perform their own input processing, such as a pseudo-terminal in TIOCREMOTE mode connected to a program that performs this processing).
 If the command is MC_DO_CANON, all input processing is enabled.
-If the command is MC_PART_CANON, then an M_DATA message containing a termios structure is expected to be attached to the original M_CTL message.
+If the command is MC_DATA message containing a termios structure is expected to be attached to the original M_CTL message.
 The ldterm module will examine the iflag, oflag, and lflag fields of the termios structure and from that point on, will process only those flags that have not been turned ON.
 If none of the above commands are found, the message is ignored.
 In any case, the message is passed upstream.
+M_FLUSH The read queue of the module is flushed of all its data messages and all data in the record being accumulated are also flushed.
+The message is passed upstream.
+M_IOCACK The data contained within the message, which is to be returned to the process, are augmented if necessary, and the message is passed upstream.
+All other messages s are passed downstream unchanged.
+6 The ldterm modu ale processes the following TRANSPARENT ioctls.
+All others are m.